givemepower8/givemepower8.github.io/_drafts/2017-06-01-Problem-Solving-Recipes.md

 Solve the problems without any support from any libraries.

+Common tactics:

+* brute force
-* brute force, iteration and trial and error
+  * iteration and trial and error
+  * guided permutation
+  * guided combination
 * introduce in temporary variable
+  * dynamic programming
 * inline processing
-* permutation, combination more space consuming

 ## Array